anonymousminh/anonymousminh/README.md

 Data Science
 ------------

-I am a data science student love playing with data
+I am a data science student love playing with data and building cool stuffs

 * 🌍  I'm based in Salt Lake City, Utah
 * ✉️  You can contact me at [anhminh7802@gmail.com](mailto:anhminh7802@gmail.com)